-Remote and Intimate EcolodgesFrom secluded ecolodges, search for rare birds on rain forest hikes, paddle a mountain lake, and stargaze in a Dark Sky Reserve
+Remote and Intimate EcolodgesFrom secluded ecolodges, search for rare birds on rain forest hikes, paddle a mountain lake, and stargaze beneath some of the darkest skies on Earth

-A Rare Stay on Stewart IslandOn wild, rarely visited Stewart Island, look for elusive kiwis on a guided night walk, and cruise by private boat to view breeding seabirds
+A Rare Stay on Stewart IslandOn wild, little-visited Stewart Island, look for elusive kiwis on a guided night walk, and view breeding seabirds on a private boat excursion.

-Private Milford Sound CruiseAboard a chartered boat, cruise the glacial-carved fjords of Milford Sound, where waterfalls plummet in silver ribbons from on high
+Private Milford Sound CruiseAboard a chartered boat, cruise the glacial-carved fjords of Milford Sound, where waterfalls plummet in silver ribbons from 500 feet above

 See More of Natural New Zealand, Farther off the Standard Track